How to Conduct a Complete Website Audit

 You can use SurferSEO and Clearscope to check what’s missing.
 These tools show you the content structure of top-ranking pages and highlight areas where you’re falling short.

-Common issues include missing details, relevant examples, statistics, and comprehensive coverage of the core topic.
+Common issues include lack of freshness, up-to-date info/statistics, and comprehensive coverage of the core topic

-While you are at it, also look for instances of keyword stuffing in your content.
-Not only does it make the content harder to read, but Google can penalize you for it.
+While you are at it, also check for keyword stuffing in your content.
+Not only does it make the content harder to read, but Google can penalize your site for it

 Instead, focus on natural, useful content that genuinely answers what users are searching for.